Lopseg/Jsdir/README.md

 # Usage

 Import this extension in Extender Tab of Burp Suite.

+- If you are a linux user, please use bs_jsscrapper_linux file
+- If you are a windows user, please use bs_jsscrapper file

 Then when you see an Js file in any response of any server inside Burp Suite,